pjvalverde/tiered-bad-bank/README.md

 :heavy_check_mark: Simple and elegant;\
 :heavy_check_mark: A project calls for team work, which is constitued with designers UI, full stack developers.;\
-:heavy_check_mark: A project has a life cycle refelcted by growth, maturity and decay;
+:heavy_check_mark: A project has a life cycle reflected by growth, maturity and decay;

 ## :rocket: Technologies ##